-The high attenuating crescent represents an acute haematoma or bleed within either the mural thrombus or the aneurysmal wall, especially when detected on unenhanced CT-scans.
-It is a specific sign of impending AAA rupture or so-called contained rupture.
+The high attenuating crescent sign represents an acute hematoma within either the mural thrombus or the aneurysm wall, especially when detected on unenhanced CT scans.
+It is a specific sign of impending abdominal aortic aneurysm (AAA) rupture or so-called contained rupture.

 The hyperattenuation is caused by fresh blood that first insinuates itself into the mural thrombus and later penetrates the aortic wall.
-Thus, the pathophysiology is dissimilar to that of an intramural haematoma, in which haemorrhage occurs from within the aortic wall.
+Thus, the pathophysiology is not similar to that of an intramural hematoma, in which hemorrhage occurs from within the aortic wall.

-Sensitivity of the high-attenuating crescent sign as an indication of complicated aneurysm is 77%; specificity, 93%; and positive predictive value of 53%.
+The sensitivity of the high-attenuating crescent sign as an indication of a complicated aneurysm is 77%; specificity, 93%; and positive predictive value of 53%.